tum-pbs/pbdl-book/physgrad.md

-% **Units**
+% **Positive Aspects**

-**Positive Aspects**
+**Units** 📏

 IGs scale with the inverse derivative.
 Hence the updates are automatically of the same units as the parameters without requiring an arbitrary learning rate: $\frac{\partial x}{\partial y}$ times $\Delta y$ has the units of $x$.

-% **Function sensitivity**
+**Function sensitivity** 🔍

 They also don't have problems with normalization as the parameter updates from the example $L(x) = c \cdot x$ above now scale with $c^{-1}$.
 Sensitive functions thus receive small updates while insensitive functions get large updates.

-% **Convergence near optimum**
+**Convergence near optimum and function compositions** 💎

-IGs show the opposite behavior of GD close to an optimum: they typically produce very accurate updates, which don't vanish near an optimum.
+IGs show the opposite behavior of GD close to an optimum: they produce updates that still progress the optimization.
 This leads to fast convergence, as we will demonstrate in more detail below.

 % **Consistency in function compositions**